orian34/travelogues/posts/mapwreck6/index.md

 ![Vive la france!](8)

-Ii was getting lost a fair bit, it's a very webbed area with many paths and entrances.
+I was getting lost a fair bit, it's a very webbed area with many paths and entrances.
 The bonus dungeon was quite large, I remember the chaos during the mapping week, but it's funny to see it ended up being made in time.

 It was a fun area but a severe lack of baguettes.
 Le peuple a faim!